jhonCenaDito/smaple/README.md

-# This is a sample readme .md file
+# This is a sample readme.md file
+## It is writtrn in markdown file